arnavsurve/scdl-mcp/README.md

-# SoundCloud -> mp3 MCP Server
+# scdl-mcp

-Download songs and playlists from SoundCloud with Claude.
-After installing, ask Claude about available features
+Download songs and playlists from Soundcloud with Claude.
+After installing, ask Claude about available features.

 ## Installation